-Rental units shall not be occupied by more occupants than permitted by the maximum occupancy area requirements of Table 1.
+Rental units shall not be occupied by more occupants than permitted by the maxim occupancy area requirements of Table 1.

 It shall be unlawful and a violation of this chapter for an owner, permittee, lessor or registered tenant of any registered dwelling to allow a number of people greater than the maximum number of occupants listed on the registration form.
 It shall also be a violation of this chapter for the owner, permittee, lessor or registered tenant to lease a dwelling unit to a number or group of tenants which exceeds the total number of sleeping accommodations which has been set forth in the permit for which application was made under this chapter.
 It shall also be unlawful for an owner, permittee, lessor or registered tenant to allow a number of people greater than the maximum number of people permitted to occupy the decks or porches of a dwelling unit.

-The police officers of the Pemberton Township Police Department or the officials of the Pemberton Township Code Enforcement Office are authorized to issue a summons for a violation of this chapter to any owner, permittee, lessor or registered tenant found to be in violation of any of the provision of this chapter.
+The police officers of the Pemberton Township Police Department and/or the Director of Community Development or his or her designees are authorized to issue a summons for a violation of this chapter to any owner, permittee, lessor or registered tenant found to be in violation of any of the provisions of this chapter.

-No rental unit may be registered and no license shall be issued for any property containing a rental unit unless all municipal taxes, water and sewer charges and other municipal assessments are current.
+No rental unit shall be registered and no license shall be issued for any property containing a rental unit unless all municipal taxes, water and sewer charges and other municipal assessments are current.

-The inspection officers are hereby authorized to make inspections to determine the condition of rental facilities, rental units and rooming/boardinghouses in order that they may promote the purposes of this chapter to safeguard the health, safety and welfare of the occupants of rental facilities, rental units and rooming/boardinghouses and of the general public.
-For the purposes of making such inspections, the inspecting officers are hereby authorized to enter, examine and survey rental facilities, rental units, and rooming/boardinghouses after giving 48 hours' notice unless there is an emergency requiring immediate access.
-The owner or occupant of every rental facility, rental unit, and rooming/boardinghouse shall give the inspecting officer free access to the rental facility, rental unit, and rooming/boardinghouse at all reasonable times for the purpose of such inspections, examinations and surveys, including inspections of the registration forms and other forms required to be supplied to each tenant.
+The inspection officers are hereby authorized to make inspections to determine the condition of rental facilities, rental units and rooming/boarding houses to promote the purposes of this chapter to safeguard the health, safety, welfare of the occupants of rental facilities, rental units and rooming/boarding houses and of the general public.
+For the purposes of making such inspections, the inspecting officers are hereby authorized to enter, examine and survey rental facilities, rental units, and rooming/boarding houses after giving 48 hours' notice unless there is an emergency requiring immediate access.
+The owner or occupant of every rental facility, rental unit, and rooming/boarding house shall allow the inspecting officer free access to the rental facility, rental unit, and rooming/boarding house at all reasonable times for the purpose of such inspections, examinations and surveys, including inspections of the registration forms and other forms required to be supplied to each tenant.

 Every occupant shall give the owner of the rental facility, rental unit and rooming/boarding house access to any part of such rental facility, rental unit and rooming/boarding house after giving 48 hours' notice unless there is an emergency requiring immediate access for the purpose of making such repairs or alterations as are necessary to effect compliance with the provisions of this chapter or any lawful order issued pursuant thereto.

-Within 10 days of the receipt of the complaint alleging a reported violation of this chapter, an inspection officer shall conduct an inspection as hereinbefore provided.
+Within 10 days of the receipt of a complaint alleging a violation of this chapter, an inspection officer shall conduct an inspection as hereinbefore provided.

 No rental facility shall be conducted in a manner which shall result in any unreasonable disturbance or disruption to the surrounding properties and property owners or the public in general, such that it shall constitute a nuisance as defined in the ordinance of the Township of Pemberton.

-The maintenance of all rental facilities and the conduct engaged in upon the premises by occupants and their guests shall at all times be in full compliance with all applicable ordinances and regulations of the Township of Pemberton and state and federal laws.
+The maintenance of all rental facilities and the conduct engaged in upon the premises by occupants and their guests shall at all times be in full compliance with all applicable ordinances and regulations of the Township of Pemberton, state and federal laws.

 Any landlord, tenant, or other person violating the provisions of this section shall be subject to the penalty provisions of this chapter.